Bold & Herby Baked Brie en Croûte

 Ingredients

-1 sheet Pepperidge Farm puff pastry (thawed for 30 minutes)
+1 sheet Pepperidge Farm puff pastry, thawed for 30 minutes

-1 wheel of Brie cheese
+1 wheel Brie cheese (8–12 oz)

 1 egg